Thinking about vaping CBD oil, but aren’t sure how?

 When it comes to vaping anything, you need a vaporizer.
-A vape is a metal case with a few different parts.
+A vape is a metal case with a few different parts (don’t worry, they’re simple to use).
 But before I explain the two kinds of CBD oil vapes, let me explain how vaporizers work.

 Not all vapes are the same, but they all have the same four parts:

 - 2. A heating element (also called an atomizer)

 - 3. A mouthpiece